hundredrabbits/thebook/north_pacific_logbook.md

 We awoke Calcifer, our engine, to charge our batteries, but noticed there was no water coming out of the outtake?
 We went below into its chambers to investigate.
 Recently, in Shimoda, I changed the water pump impeller.
 I'd noticed it was damaged.
 It looks like I put it back in the wrong way.
 I’ve got a spare impeller, but I can't keep making mistakes like this as impellers are hard to come by on the ocean.

 ##### 1300
-We ate *sweet and sour lentils* (see recipes) for lunch outside, it started to rain but we stayed anyway, hiding under an umbrella to eat.
+We ate [sweet and sour lentils](#sweetsour) for lunch outside, it started to rain but we stayed anyway, hiding under an umbrella to eat.
 We've got little protection from the weather in the cockpit, so we do what we can with what we've got.
 There is something funny about holding an umbrella while sailing.

 ##### 2100
 We heave-to as the wind starts screaming into the rigging.
 We had trouble heaving-to with both main and jib for some reason?
 We don't have problems doing this usually.
 We decide to use the main alone, but also, the jib was hard to furl?
 What the hell is going on?
 We'll investigate tomorrow, when the sun comes up and that we can see what we're doing.